I’ve definitely got spring fever and can’t wait for it to warm up so that I can get my hands in the dirt.

 You can find an in-depth alphabetical guide to companion planting here.

-8. How to make the best choices on where to spend your money.
+8. Making the best choices on where to spend your money.

 Don’t get carried away and just buy one or two of one type of plant.
 Trust me, it won’t look good all by itself.
 And if you decide you want more, chances are there aren’t any left if you wait very long.